brianglass/anastasis/files/SamarSun.md

 ****

-After Psalm 118, the Evlogitaria, the YpakoÃ¯.
+After Psalm 118, the Evlogitaria, the Ypakoï.
 Tone 4.

 The Myrrh-bearers proclaimed to the Apostles the news of your wondrous Rising, O Christ: that as God you had risen, granting the world your great mercy.